Research interests #

 AI transformation for SMEs #

-My SME research runs as an open-source project.
-The point is to give small and medium-sized enterprises a way to approach digital and AI transformation that fits their reality: limited resources, low digital maturity, and not much idea of where to begin.
+My SME work runs as an open-source project.
+The goal is to help small and medium-sized enterprises approach digital and AI transformation without assuming specialist headcount, large budgets, or mature data foundations.

-The work asks what these organizations actually need to learn, how technology choices can be made without specialist headcount, and what a transformation path looks like when it has to be cheap to run and easy to course-correct.
+The project asks what these organizations need to learn, how technology choices can be made responsibly, and what a transformation path looks like when it has to be cheap to run and easy to course-correct.

 Publications & patents #